Tech2LA/Tech2LA.github.io/README.md

-# Technology and Liberal Arts
+# Technology ❤ Liberal Arts

+Hi there ❤